symlex/symlex-docs/docs/framework/bundles.md

     I've been struggling with it for 6 hours now.
 Just to be able to make a custom user registration form.
     The basic documentation is 6 pages long...<br>
     ― *Olivier Pons on [Stack Overflow](http://stackoverflow.com/questions/19064719/fosuserbundle-what-is-the-point)*

+## Annotations ##

+Annotations are also not supported as we find them difficult to maintain and test.
+We prefer a tiny bit of code instead or use the service container to [configure](config.md) our apps.